Since it’s the season for telling ghost stories, I thought it would be appropriate for my first Halloween post to be about a ghost.

 While ghost crabs wouldn’t really be considered monsters by most people, they’re quite scary to a plethora of nonhuman beachgoers.
 Aside from plant material, these omnivorous crustaceans feast on mollusks, insects, and other shoreline animals.
 They even dine on baby sea turtles – not cool ghost crabs, not cool.

 Of course, ghost crabs have reason to be cautious themselves when basking on the sand, as they’re prey to larger animals such as raccoons and shorebirds.
-Preferring more to flee than to fight, our ghoulish crustaceans are much more likely to run or hide than try and take on a predator with their pincers.
+Obviously preferring to flee rather than to fight, our ghoulish friends are much more likely to run or hide than try and take on a predator with their pincers.
 Even their mating rituals are relatively noncombative, as male competitions to impress females mostly just consist of the crabs sizing one another up and only coming to blows if the smaller crab doesn’t back down.
 This is all fine by me, because I’ve almost stepped on ghost crabs more times than I can count, and I’m really happy they’ve always decided to move out from under my foot rather than brace for it with claws outstretched.

 Do crabs have heads?
 I guess their body and head are kind of the same thing… just don’t go around dumping sand on crabs, whatever their anatomical features are.
 It’s not nice.